nathancahill/cloudflare-ddns/README.md

-cloudflare-ddns
+Cloudflare DDNS
 ===============

-My own version of a Cloudflare DDNS script
+My own version of a Cloudflare DDNS script.
+I know, there a many more out there.